Donald Trump’s Holiday News Includes Impeachment Billboard And Possible Michael Flynn Flip

 It’s a sign that Michael Flynn may have flipped and is turning over state’s evidence against Donald Trump.
 As Inquisitr previously reported, it could also hint at an upcoming indictment for Michael Flynn.

 Rachel Maddow of MSNBC News reported this week that the White House also announced this week that they will be funding the legal defenses of any individuals called as witnesses for Robert Mueller’s investigation.
-But the White House, and or Donald Trump, will not be paying for the legal defense fund of “indictees” or “current targets” of the investigation.
+But the White House, and/or Donald Trump, will not be paying for the legal defense fund of “indictees” or “current targets” of the investigation.

 It’s a revelation that signals the Trump White House is distancing itself from Michael Flynn, former national security adviser in the Trump Administration with the historically shortest tenure in any White House administration.
 Michael Flynn was only a member of the Trump cabinet for 24 days.